 If you’re looking for somewhere to ride off-road, you won’t find anywhere better than Hit The Dirt.

-This premier off-road facility is based in Swaffham, and offers a well-maintained dirt track that the team works hard to keep open whatever the weather.
+This premier off-road facility is based in Swaffham and offers a well-maintained dirt track that the team works hard to keep open whatever the weather.
 But don’t worry; safety is their priority, so you know you’re in good hands.

-They also offer a youth track for smaller bikes and quads, and they’re currently developing a course for trials riders too.
+They also offer a youth track for smaller bikes and quads, and they’re currently developing a course for trial riders too.
 So if you want to go off-road in Norfolk, Hit The Dirt has covered all the bases!

 7. Norfolk Advanced Motorcyclists (NAM)

 Formed in 1984, NAM offers a range of training and advanced tests that can improve your riding skills.
-As they’re affiliated with the Institute of Advanced Motorists (IAM), this training is top notch; it’s actually based on the riding techniques used by the police!
+As they’re affiliated with the Institute of Advanced Motorists (IAM), this training is top-notch; it’s actually based on the riding techniques used by the police!

 These are our favourite hidden treasures, but is there anything we missed?
 Tell us all about your favourite hidden treasure in the comments and maybe we’ll add it to this list!